 A rabbit's shape is a better way to tell if they're carrying extra weight rather than relying on the scales alone.
 That's because the ideal weight is different for every type and breed - but a healthy shape is the same for all rabbits.

 It's good to get into the habit of checking your rabbit's shape every few weeks, starting when they're very young.
 That way, you'll know what's normal for your rabbits - and they'll enjoy the extra attention!

-How to check for a healthy shape All you have to do is 'look and feel'.
+How to check for a healthy shape

+All you have to do is 'look and feel'.
 We've included some pictures to help you.

-When you've finished, give your rabbit a big hug - and please remember to wash your hands!
-Feel Gently squeeze the base of your rabbit's tail where it joins the spine.
+When you've finished, please remember to wash your hands!

+Gently squeeze the base of your rabbit's tail where it joins the spine.
 There shouldn't be any build-up of fat.

+Look

+Make sure the rabbits body and hindlimbs are supported and do not turn them upside-down. this causes a huge stress response

-Fee Run your hands along your rabbit's back.
-You should be able to feel the spine and hipbones quite easily under the skin, but they shouldn't be sticking out. eel Run your hands over your rabbit's side.
-The skin should move freely over the ribs, which ought to be easy to feel.
-Your vet or vet nurse can show you how to check your rabbit's shape.
-Look Look at your rabbit from the side, and from above.
-You should be able to see a waist: if not, your rabbit may be a bit overweight.
-Feel Feel under your rabbit's tummy.
-It should go in, not bulge out.
-BODY CONDITION SCORE THE FIVE WELFARE NEEDS
+Run your hands along your rabbit's back.
+You should be able to feel the spine and hipbones quite easily under the skin, but they shouldn't be sticking out.

+BODY CONDITION SCORE

-VERY THIN
+VERY THIN Muscle loss

-- Muscle lo

-- Rump area curves in

-- Ribs and other bones sharp to the touch
+- Rump area curves in - Ribs and other bones sharp to the touch

-2 IDEAL
+IDEAL

-- No abdominal bulge

-- Rump area flat

-- Ribs and other bones felt but not seen
+- No abdominal bulge • Rump area flat - Ribs and other bones felt but not seen